lilileiva/lilileiva/README.md

 🚀 I'm a passionate Full Stack Developer, with certification I achieved from Henry Bootcamp.

-🌱 I’m currently learning React Native, but in other hand I am contiously improving my current skills working in personal projects.
+🌱 I’m currently learning React Native, but in other hand I am continously improving my current skills working in personal projects.

 💼 I invite you to see my projects.
 Scrolling down you will find my pinned repositories.